Religious Exploration

 On most Sundays:

 Our children (preschool and up) begin their Sunday morning experience with their families in the sanctuary, providing them with a sense of community, a feeling of at-oneness with each other and the world, an affirmation of what we believe and a feeling of inspiration.
-They take part in the chalice lighting, first hymn and remain present through a "Time for All Ages" that addresses the sermon topic of the day in an age-appropriate way.
-They are then sung out of the sanctuary to their Religious Exploration (R.E.) session in the farmhouse.
+They take part in the chalice lighting, first hymn and remain present through "Not For Children Only" that addresses the sermon topic of the day in an age-appropriate way.
+They are then sung out of the sanctuary to their Religious Exploration (R.E.) session in our R.E. space.

 R.E.
 Sessions:

-After leaving the sanctuary, our children gather in the farmhouse and participate in the sharing of "joys & sorrows"and listen to stories related to questions of importance.
+After leaving the sanctuary, our children gather in the R.E. space and participate in the sharing of "joys & sorrows"and listen to stories related to questions of importance.
 The power of a meaningful story is placed into the hands of the children who explore their wonderings and reflect its meaning through discussion, art work or drama activities.
-Every R.E. session ends in fun play in the Play Haven playroom.

-Our nursery, located in the farmhouse, provides a safe and happy place for infants and toddlers while parents attend the service.
+Our nursery, located in the room next to the R.E. space, provides a safe and happy place for infants and toddlers while parents attend the service.
 Our youngest children are under the care of a paid and background checked adult caregiver who is experienced in working with young children of various ages.
-If parents prefer to stay with their child in the Restless Room (across the hall from the sanctuary), they can still hear the sermon while allowing their child to have extra space to wiggle and express themselves.

 We are part of a wider theme-based ministry network called Soul Matters.
 This group of over 150 Unitarian Universalist congregations across the country follows the same monthly themes.
 The themes are shared in worship, music, children's programming and in small group ministries.
 Bringing us into deeper connection, we are companions traveling a new journey together each month.